1npo/nwsc/README.md

 ### How to print pipeable weather strings
 - [ ] Show how to create weather strings that can be piped to other tools

-## Purpose and Audience
-I made `nwsc` for myself for these reasons:

-- For fun
-- I get my weather from [the National Weather Service](http://weather.gov/), but I have some (very minor) gripes about the website's user experience.
-So I wanted to be able to just type `nwsc` once into a terminal and see all the NWS data I want at a glance, in a way that I find visually pleasing.
-- I wanted to start and finish a MVP for a moderately complex software project, and execute it well.
-Meaning the MVP:
-  - Provides all the listed features
-  - Is robust (ie, has full test coverage and all tests pass)
-  - Is well-documented
-  - Is user-friendly

 ## Documentation
 > [!NOTE]